Population: 9, 056, 044

 Governance and Regulation

 Historically, school boards have held the primary responsibility for distance education policies and regulations.
-In fact, the Loi sur l’instruction publique prevented any formal full-time online learning (and relegated supplemental online learning programs to providers that must co-operate with the brick-and-mortar schools).
-However, a 2017 amendment to the Loi sur l’instruction publique (i.e., Bill 144) allowed the Minister to authorize distance learning pilot projects (see Government of Quebec [2023a] for more information).
-As part of measure 19 of the Digital Action Plan for Education and Higher Education (Ministry of Education and Higher Education, 2018), and as provided for in section 459.3 of the Loi sur l’instruction publique (Government of Quebec, 2017), the innovation component of the distance learning pilot project was implemented at the start of the 2021 school year and continues until June 2024.
+However, the Loi sur l’instruction publique prevented any formal full-time online learning (and relegated supplemental online learning programs to providers that must cooperate with the brick-and-mortar schools).
+A 2017 amendment to the Loi sur l’instruction publique (i.e., Bill 144) allowed the Minister to authorize distance learning pilot projects (see Government of Quebec [2023a] for more information).
+As part of measure 19 of the Digital Action Plan for Education and Higher Education (Ministry of Education and Higher Education, 2018), and as provided for in section 459.3 of the Loi sur l’instruction publique (Government of Quebec, 2017), the innovation component of the distance learning pilot project was implemented at the start of the 2021 school year and continues until June 2026.
 The objectives of the pilot project are to experiment or innovate in distance learning and to document the process in order to enrich practices.
 The delivery model for these distance learning pilot projects was described as:

 Comodal – This mode involves one or more students face-to-face and at a distance.
 The remote student follows the course simultaneously with the students of the class with the consent of all persons concerned, if applicable.